Driving the Future of Quantum

 - One of the first quantum engineering master’s degree programs offered in the country

-- First and only Society of Quantum Engineers chapter in the country, offering student-driven programming and industry connections
+- First Society of Quantum Engineers chapter in the country, offering student-driven programming and industry connections

 - With 22 quantum engineering faculty across seven departments, Mines has one of the largest, most interdisciplinary groups of faculty dedicated to quantum engineering